Conference Rules and Consequences Policies & Procedures

 - 2 designated Adult leaders from the conference (this could be the identified Lead Adult of the Con, or a CUC staff person (At CanUUdle this would be the CanUUdle Coordinator or the Adult ‘Advisor’s Advisor’)

-- 1 conference chaplain or minister (to provide spiritual & emotional support to the persons involved)
+- 1 conference chaplain or minister (to provide spiritual & emotional support the persons involved)

-- Additional individuals may sit on the CRAC as deemed necessary or appropriate
+- Additional individuals may sit on the CRAC if that seems necessary or appropriate

-Individuals who might speak to the CRAC may include:
+Individuals who might speak to the RC may include: